Egg Credit Card - Plevin PPI Check & Claim

 You can still make a PPI claim under the 'Plevin' legal ruling.
 If Egg Credit Card charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from Egg Credit Card
+Recover your PPI from Egg Credit Card due to undisclosed commission

 We can help with your Egg Credit Card 'Plevin' PPI claim